open-power/snap/hardware/README.md

 file `${SNAP_ROOT}/snap_env.sh` in order to set the correct path names.

 # Image and model build
-## Specifying the action
+## Specifying_the_action
 Which action is getting integrated into the SNAP framework is specified in `${SNAP_ROOT}/snap_env.sh` via the path `ACTION_ROOT`.
-When selecting "HDL_example" or "HLS_example" (for example when creating your own new action), `ACTION_ROOT` variable is not automatically set by calling `make snap_config` (), you may simply modify the file `${SNAP_ROOT}/snap_env.sh` manually to let `ACTION_ROOT` point to the directory containing the action.
+When selecting "HDL Action" or "HLS Action" (for example when creating your own new action in the menu), `ACTION_ROOT` variable is either set to an empty string or to the action that was selected in the previous run of `make snap_config`.
+You may simply modify the file `${SNAP_ROOT}/snap_env.sh` manually to let `ACTION_ROOT` point to the directory containing the action.

 As part of the Vivado project configuration step, the make process will call the target `hw` that is expected to exist in a `Makefile` contained in the directory that `ACTION_ROOT` is pointing to (see section [Action wrapper](#action-wrapper)).
 Specific configurations/preparations for the action may be added via this make process step.

 ## CAPI board support and PSL for image build
-In order to benefit from the advantage of CAPI (low latency high bandwith access to host memory as well as memory coherency) a specific  implementation of the FPGA is required to use the PCIe link and CAPP (Coherent Accelerator Processor Proxy which is located in the Power processors) properly.
+In order to benefit from the advantage of CAPI (low latency high bandwith access to host memory as well as memory coherency) a specific  implementation of the FPGA is required to use the PCIe link and CAPP (**C**oherent **A**ccelerator **P**rocessor **P**roxy which is located in the Power processors) properly.
 This is provided by the PSL (Processor Service Layer).
 The PSL differs whether we have a Power8 with CAPI 1.0 or a Power9 with CAPI 2.0.

 In any case, to get the latest CAPI board support and PSL download, visit **IBM Portal for OpenPOWER** at